amirhosseinchoghaei/Install-Xray-V2ray-On-Passwall-Openwrt/README.md

 This script is Compatible with other routers : [Support Devices List](https://downloads.openwrt.org/releases/22.03.3/targets/ramips/mt7621/)

-This Script is for all of routers you want istall xray but you dont have enough space ! not just for mi 4a gigabit ...

 # requirement : 38MB free "Temp space"

 ![This is an image](https://pars-space.ir/wp-content/uploads/2023/03/mi4.png)